LiangZC321/CP3407-project/User_stories.md

 Title: Cleaner Profile and Reviews

-Priority: Low
+Priority: tools purchasing

 Description:
-As a customer, I want to view a cleaner’s profile and reviews, so that I can choose someone trustworthy.Each cleaner should have a public profile with a photo, service list, certifications, previous customer reviews, and average ratings.
-Reviews should be submitted by verified users only.
+I want to request cleaning tools when scheduling a cleaning appointment So that I don’t have to prepare or own the necessary equipment myself

 Effort Estimate: 2 days